 Do you frequent trails in town?
 Explore new areas beyond the same old trails!
 Do you need to get out of the house, and experience fresh air in a safe haven?
 Become a frequent hiker!
 The Westford Conservation Trust now has a recognition program for dedicated hikers like you.

 At the urging of Trust member Andy Mallio, two levels of recognition are supported.
 If you visit every one of the hiking areas in the 13th edition of the Westford Trails guide book*, you qualify for the Explorer award sticker (at left).
 This is awarded on the honor system.
 Simply keep track of your progress on the handy sheet (page 71) near the back of the trails guide book.
 When you have visited them all, send an email to: email@example.com.
 Each family member can qualify for the award.

-At the next Trust annual meeting in November 2021, we will applaud your effort and award a sticker that can be applied to any smooth surface.
+At the next Trust annual meeting on November 16, 2022, we will applaud your effort and award a sticker that can be applied to any smooth surface.
 Or you can arrange to receive it any time afterwards.
 Fame awaits you!